Finding a Local Emergency Dentist Near Me

 How long can I wait before going to the dentist if trauma occurs?

-If a dental trauma occurs, you must go to the emergency dentist immediately without any delay.
+If a dental trauma occurs, you must go to the local emergency dentist immediately without any delay.
 The slightest of delays can worsen the situation.

 Where should I store a tooth that gets knocked out until I can see a dentist?